The Goal of Religion

 It becomes obvious when we consider the overall context of the book of Matthew that the sign seeking version is not the best interpretation of Matthew 24.
 Those that use the sign seeking version to interpret this section of Scripture must ignore the basic law of hermeneutics, which says you must consider the context of the passage.
 The context would include who Jesus was speaking to when he said: “all these things shall come upon this generation”.

 My conclusion is that Matthew 24 does not support the sign seeking version: rather in the first section of the chapter verses 1-34 it points to the destruction of the Temple and Jerusalem, with the last section of the chapter pointing to and confirming the thief in the night version.
 If the sign seeking version is to be established by the Bible it must be done by some other section of Scripture other than Matthew 24.
-This version and interpretation of Matthew 24 seem to be shared by the early church Father Tertullian who clearly was making reference to Matthew 24 when he spoke of the overthrow of Jerusalem and the temple.
+It was the thief in the night version and interpretation of Matthew 24 which seem to be shared by the early church Father Tertullian who clearly was making reference to Matthew 24 when he spoke of the overthrow of Jerusalem and the temple.

 Why do Westerners seem convinced that Christ will come on our watch?
 The truth is, we aren’t the first.
 The Dead Sea Scrolls are copies of Old Testament books discovered near Qumran, the commune of the Essenes on the rim of the Dead Sea.
 This reclusive group of Jews from Jesus’ day had several peculiarities.
 One of the lesser-known was a method of biblical interpretation that scholars often call pesher.
 This method of interpretation requires two presuppositions.
 First, it assumes a verse of Scripture is referring to the end of time, even if it doesn’t originally appear to be…..Second-and this is the most important ingredient-the pesher exegete interprets his or her current time as the eschaton.
 Thus, step one is assuming a given passage is actually about the end of time; step two is assuming that time is now.
 E. Randolph Richards; Brandon J. O’Brien.
 Misreading Scripture with Western Eyes: Removing Cultural Blinders to Better Understand the Bible (Kindle Locations 2276-2284).
 Kindle Edition.